llliuxz/EMReg/README.md

 - FAFB: [https://temca2data.org/data.html](https://temca2data.org/data.html)
 - FIB25 [https://www.janelia.org/tools-and-data-release](https://www.janelia.org/tools-and-data-release)

 To add deformation to the EM images and simulate unregistered images, you can use the script `dvf_generation/create_deformation.py`.
+Adjust the parameter `flitter` to synthesize deformation of different sizes.

 # Train
 Run the script `train.py` to start training.
 For example: